 Some of the projects indicate a required paper size.
 This one didn’t, but I remembered from my origami club that we used very large paper for our first projects.
 Larger paper is easier to work with.
 It folds better, and you can see the creases easier.
 The 6”x6” paper that I was using was very small, and it was hard to make this tiny fold in the middle of the project.
 I couldn’t get it to look like the image in that particular step.

 This was discouraging to a visual person who needs to be supervised by somebody who knows what they’re doing.
-The diagrams were very helpful to show when I was on the right track, but they did nothing to help me when I got stuck except to confirm that I had it all wrong.
+The diagrams were very helpful in showing when I was on the right track, but they did nothing to help me when I got stuck except to confirm that I had it all wrong.

 Attempt 2: Water Balloon

 The water balloon is the fourth project in the book.
 I remember making one of these in my club, and it wasn’t too hard.
-Still, I was flustered from not being able to figure out the simplest and easiest project in the book, and this one was listed as a two star difficulty.
-I hoped my memory could help me through the process, though.
+But I was still flustered from not being able to figure out the simplest and easiest project in the book, and this one was listed as a two-star difficulty.
+I hoped my memory could help me through the process.

 Again, the small size made folding difficult, but each fold is simple, and the diagrams were helpful in showing how to make each fold as a result.
-There are 16 steps to this project, and many of them are repeat folds that you make on both sizes of the paper.
-Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat from.
-It took some back tracking.
+There are 16 steps to this project, and many of them are repeat folds that you make on both sides of the paper.
+Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat.
+It took some backtracking.

-A good strength to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
-The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backwards.
+A good skill to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
+The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backward.

 Attempt 3: Cactus